FBH93/DistributedSystemsHandIns/HandIn4/ReadMe.md

 ## Instructions

-run the peers by opening a terminal in the HandIn4 folder and using the commands:

 Run the peers by opening three separate command prompts in the `HandIn4` folder and running each of these in one of them:

 `go run .
 0` for client 0 on port 5000